Wartz/wcrp-web/README.md

 2. Open http://localhost:8080

-Local dev helper (PowerShell)
+Local dev helper (cross-platform)
-There's a helper script at `scripts/run-local.ps1` that builds and runs the compose setup on Windows PowerShell.
+This repo includes helper scripts to build and run the docker-compose setup locally.

+- `scripts/run-local` — cross-platform wrapper (auto-selects PowerShell on Windows or the bash script on Unix).
+- `scripts/run-local.sh` — bash script for Linux/macOS.
+- `scripts/run-local.ps1` — PowerShell script for Windows PowerShell / PowerShell Core.

+Usage examples:

+### Default (build + up)

+./scripts/run-local

+### Explicit actions

+./scripts/run-local up
+./scripts/run-local down
+./scripts/run-local restart

 CI / Deployment
 The project contains a `.drone.yml` pipeline which builds and pushes a Docker image to `jschlimmer/wcrp-web` when changes are pushed to the `master` branch.

 Notes & ideas

 - Contact form in `app/contact.html` is non-functional; consider integrating Formspree or a serverless function.
 - Add a small `index.html` improvement for SEO (meta tags) or add more pages under `app/thots/`.